mlc-ai/mlc-llm/docs/deploy/python_engine.rst

 ==========

 .. note::
-  This page introduces the Python API with LLMEngine in MLC LLM.
+  This page introduces the Python API with MLCEngine in MLC LLM.
   If you want to check out the old Python API which uses :class:`mlc_llm.ChatModule`, please go to :ref:`deploy-python-chat-module`